-Cash-settled Share-based Payment for Executive Managers and Non-executive Directors new principles of the share price bonus plan for members of the senior management and the members of the Board of Directors.
-The goal of the new programme was to enhance its motivational function and to extend it to the new members of the senior management and the Board of Directors.
+On 15 June 2010, the AGM approved new principles of the share price bonus plan for members of the senior management and the members of the Board of Directors.
+The goal of the new programme was to enhance its motivation function and to extend it to the new members of the senior management and the Board of Directors.
 Therefore, the AGM Meeting resolved to issue an aggregate amount of 230,735 phantom options (representing 2.5% of share capital of PEGAS NONWOVENS SA) to the directors and senior management of PEGAS and/or its affiliates, against no consideration.
-Each phantom option, when exercised, will grant the director the right to receive a phantom share, i.e. the right to receive in cash an amount equal to the difference between CZK 473.00 representing the PEGAS's share price on the Prague Stock Exchange (the "PSE") as of 15 December 2009, increased by 10%, and the closing price of one PEGAS's share on the day preceding the day of exercise of the phantom option on the PSE (or other market if trading on the PSE is discontinued).
-25% of the phantom options (i.e. 57,684 options) will vest yearly, with the first options vesting on 18 December 2010, and the last options vesting on 18 December 2013, whereas the first options vesting on 18 December 2010, will fully replace the last options of current share price bonus plan, approved at the AGM in 2007, vesting at the same date.
-Therefore, the right for the remaining 34,008 options (with the vesting date of 18 December 2010) granted in 2007 and approved by the Annual General Meeting held on 15 June 2007, was abandoned.
-Entitled rights for part of phantom options granted in 2007 expired due to the departure of former directors of the Company.
+Each phantom option, when exercised, will grant the director the right to receive a phantom share, i.e. the right to receive in cash an amount equal to the difference between CZK 473.00 representing the PEGAS's share price on the Prague Stock Exchange (the "PSE") as of 15 December 2009 increased by 10%, and the closing price of one PEGAS's share on the day preceding the day of exercise of the phantom option on the PSE (or other market if the PSE trading is discontinued).
+25% of phantom options (i.e. 57,684 options) will vest yearly, with the first options vesting on 18 December 2010 and the last options vesting on 18 December 2013, whereas the first options vesting on 18 December 2010 fully replaced the last options of current share price bonus plan, approved at the AGM in 2007, vesting at the same date.
+Therefore the right for remaining 34,008 options (with vesting date on 18 December 2010) granted in 2007 and approved by the Annual General Meeting held on 15 June 2007 was abandoned.
+Entitled rights for part of phantom options granted in 2007 expired due to leave of former directors of the Company.